CCBR/CCBR_NextflowTemplate/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---

 name: Pull Request report
-about: Create a Pull Request for the pipeline
+about: Create a Pull Request
 title: ''
 labels: ''
 assignees: ''

-**Overview of the Request**
+## Changes

-Provide a summary of what is included in this Pull Request
+Provide a summary of what is included in this Pull Request (PR).

-**Issues**
+## Issues

-Reference any issues that were included in this request.
+Reference any issues related to this PR.

-**Reviewers**
+If this PR fixes any issues, [use a keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) when referring to the issue.

-Use the @ feature to mention anyone responsible for reviewing/completing this request.
+**Reviewers**: Use the @ feature to mention anyone responsible for reviewing/completing this request.

 ## Checklist